peepall/FancyLogger/README.md

  * Support for multiple progress bars
  * Auto-scrolling message logger below the progress bars
+ * Auto-scrolling exception logger below the messages
  * Configurable decimals for percentage
  * Display elapsed time in human readable format from seconds to weeks
  * Display a prefix to the left of the progress bar